- First Time Builders

-Metal buildings are the best solutions on the market for contractors, first time builders and do-it-yourselfers on the market.
+Metal buildings are the best solutions on the market for contractors, first-time builders, and do-it-yourselfers on the market.
 These durable, virtually maintenance-free solutions come with some amazing benefits.
 Why is a metal building perfect for your particular needs?

 1. You’re sick and tired of repairing your old wooden barn

 Steel is a durable building material and doesn’t encourage the spread of fire.
 The same can’t be said for wood, which catches fire at only 572 degrees Fahrenheit or roughly about one-fifth the threshold of steel.
-What’s more is a pre-engineered steel building acts as a conductor in a lightning storm because it’s grounded with a foundation.
-A lighting strike can be up to five times hotter than than the sun.
+What’s more, a pre-engineered steel building acts as a conductor in a lightning storm because it’s grounded with a foundation.
+A lighting strike can be up to five times hotter than the sun.
 If you couple the high heat resistance of steel with the grounded foundation, you’re only likely to see minimal damage, if any.

 How many times have you found mold or wood rot in your barn?
-Mold needs moisture, organic material, suitable temperatures and oxygen to grow.
+Mold needs moisture, organic material, suitable temperatures, and oxygen to grow.
 Wood is an organic material and can provide mold with the proper nutrition to prosper.
 This hurts the integrity of your wood structure and rot could cause your building to collapse if the problem grows out of control.
 Not to mention breathing in mold spores isn’t exactly healthy for you!
 Mold can’t feed on steel because steel is an inorganic material and therefore you’re eliminating one factor in the mold equation.
-Moisture can cause steel to rust if its not properly taken care of, but with galvanized steel, along with minimal maintenance and with sufficient ventilation you’ll be in the clear.
+Moisture can cause steel to rust if its not properly taken care of, but with galvanized steel, along with minimal maintenance and sufficient ventilation, you’ll be in the clear.

 2. You need space